Gobble up these Thanksgiving destinations

 2. Take in a parade: Philadelphia

 The New York Macy's Thanksgiving Day Parade may be the nation's most well-known, but Philadelphia's 6abc Dunkin Donuts Thanksgiving Day Parade is the oldest.
 Originally sponsored by Gimbels, it has been a Philadelphia tradition since 1920.
 A steady stream of festive floats, giant balloons, marching bands, choirs, dance troupes and even Santa liven up downtown during the hourslong event.
+Where to eat: Moshulu, a 20th-century, square-rigged sailing vessel-turned-restaurant docked along the Delaware River waterfront, makes a perfect setting for savoring your Thanksgiving Day repast.
 Where to stay: The Embassy Suites Philadelphia-Center City is right along the parade route, making it easy to get there early and nab a prime viewing spot.
-Where to eat: Moshulu, a 20th-century, square-rigged sailing vessel-turned-restaurant docked along the Delaware River waterfront, makes a perfect setting for savoring your Thanksgiving Day repast.

 3. Strap on the feed bag: Sonoma County, California

 If you're one of those people who has to go up a pants size post-Turkey Day, then a trip to this food lover's mecca should be on the menu.
 While fall 2017 fires swept through parts of Sonoma County, California, other places in the county are full operational and ready to host visitors with the usual backdrop of vineyard-filled valleys, towering redwoods and rugged coastline.
-Where to stay: The quaint Farmhouse Inn has just 18 rooms but loads of charm and amenities, not to mention an award-winning restaurant.
 Where to eat: Dry Creek Kitchen cooks up a Thanksgiving spread featuring fresh, local ingredients.
 A sampling from the menu includes lentil soup and farm beet salad for starters, turkey and scallops for entrees and caramel apple trifle for dessert.
+Where to stay: The quaint Farmhouse Inn has just 18 rooms but loads of charm and amenities, not to mention an award-winning restaurant.

 4. Shop till you drop: New York

 New York is synonymous with shopping, so where better to start your holiday gift buying than the Big Apple?
 Whether you hit Barneys, Bergdorf's, Bloomingdale's or any of the thousands of storefronts in between, you're sure to find that special something for that special someone.
+Where to eat: Maybe you'll want an Italian touch to your Thanksgiving meal when you're in New York.
+You can check out Maialino in the Gramercy Park neighborhood.
+Offerings include butternut squash soup, heritage turkey, braised lamb and tiramisu.
 Where to stay: The elegant Iroquois in Midtown Manhattan was once the home of actor James Dean for two years in the early 1950s.
 There's a suite named after him.
 It's easy walking distance from Bryant Park, the stunning New York Public Library, Times Square and the Museum of Modern Art.
-Where to eat: Maybe you'll want an Italian touch to your Thanksgiving meal when you're in New York.
-You can check out Maialino in the Gramercy Park neighborhood.
-Offerings include butternut squash soup, heritage turkey, braised lamb and tiramisu.

 5. Hit the slopes: Salt Lake City

 If you'd rather be outdoors doing something active than inside eating leftover turkey sandwiches and watching football, grab your Gore-Tex and get yourself a lift ticket.
 There are 11 ski resorts within an hour of Salt Lake City International Airport, so you can be off the plane and schussing on fresh powder in record time.
+Where to eat: Dining at La Caille, once voted one of the most romantic restaurants in America and even dreamier when it's dressed up for the holidays, will make you feel like you're enjoying your Thanksgiving meal at a fabulous French chateau.
 Where to stay: The Cliff Lodge at Snowbird, set amid the picturesque Wasatch Mountains, boasts ski-in/ski-out access, ski lockers, equipment rental and repair, a full-service spa and even a licensed day care for those whose little ones aren't yet skilled ski bunnies.
-Where to eat: Dining at La Caille, once voted one of the most romantic restaurants in America and even dreamier when it's dressed up for the holidays, will make you feel like you're enjoying your Thanksgiving meal at a fabulous French chateau.

 CNN's Forrest Brown contributed to this report.